-157 President of Russia, Interview to Channel One and Associated Press News Agency, September 4, 2013, at http://eng.kremlin.ru/transcripts/5935.
+184 President of Russia, Interview to Channel One and Associated Press News Agency, September 4, 2013, at http://eng.kremlin.ru/transcripts/5935.

-158 Russian Ministry of Foreign Affairs, Commentary by the Information and Press Department of the Russian Ministry of Foreign Affairs in connection with the situation concerning the investigations into the use of chemical weapons in Syria, September 4, 2013.
+185 Russian Ministry of Foreign Affairs, Commentary by the Information and Press Department of the Russian Ministry of Foreign Affairs in Connection with the Situation Concerning the Investigations into the Use of Chemical Weapons in Syria, September 4, 2013.
 On Putin's assertion of U.S. action as "aggression," see Russian Ministry of Foreign Affairs, Comment by the Information and Press Department of the Russian Ministry of Foreign Affairs regarding a possible US military action against Syria, September 4, 2013.
+Belying Russian assertions of possible culpability by the Syrian rebels in the August 2013 gas attack, the Wall Street Journal reported in late November 2013 that Russian officials had contacted Syrian officials after the attack to strongly criticize it.
+Adam Entous Nour Malas, and Rima Abushakra, "As Syrian Chemical Attack Loomed, Missteps Doomed Civilians," Wall Street Journal, November 22, 2013.